Next day we drove through the flat, monotonous landscape to our next destination – Denham and Monkey Mia.

-In the afternoon we went to another Denham attractions – Little Lagoon.
+In the afternoon we went to another Denham attraction – Little Lagoon.
 It is a lake connected with the ocean by a thin thread of water.
 It looked amazing.
-Unfortunately, at the end, Nell got a little sick and had a fever, so the trip was quite short.
+Unfortunately, in the end, Nell got a little sick and had a fever, so the trip was quite short.

 Monkey Mia bottlenose dolphins tour

 Our next stop was a place known for its famous wild dolphins’ experience – Monkey Mia.

 We got there in the afternoon.
 It was mainly a holiday park connected to a campsite.
 But we didn’t come all the way to Shark Bay for it.
 We were craving a close encounter with dolphins, dugongs, rays, turtles, sharks.

 Wait what?
 No, scratch that last one, no close contact with sharks.
 I got carried away.

 The weather broke and it started to rain (our first rain in 4 months) so we had to put sightseeing aside.
 In the evening the weather improved and we went to the beach to check if the dolphins were hanging around.

 It turned out that they come to the Monkey Mia beach every day only once before noon, and in the afternoon they are looking for food on their own.
 We spotted a few in the distance, so more of them must be in the area.